MicrosoftDocs/architecture-center/docs/cloud-adoption/business-strategy/suggested-skills.md

 - [Introduction to security in Azure](/learn/modules/intro-to-security-in-azure).
 Learn the basic concepts for protecting your infrastructure and data when you work in the cloud.
 Understand what responsibilities are yours and what Azure takes care of for you.
 - [Manage resources in Azure](/learn/paths/manage-resources-in-azure).
 Learn how to work with the Azure command line and web portal to create, manage, and control cloud-based resources.
 - [Create a VM](/learn/modules/create-windows-virtual-machine-in-azure).
 Create a virtual machine by using the Azure portal.
 - [Azure networking](/learn/modules/intro-to-azure-networking).
-Learn Azure networking basics and how Azure networking helps you improve resiliency and reduce latency.
+Learn the basics of Azure networking and how Azure networking helps you improve resiliency and reduce latency.
 - [Azure compute options](/learn/modules/intro-to-azure-compute).
 Learn about the Azure compute services.
 - [Secure resources with RBAC](/learn/modules/secure-azure-resources-with-rbac).
 Use RBAC to secure resources.
 - [Data storage options](/learn/modules/intro-to-data-in-azure/index).
 Learn about the benefits of Azure data storage.

 ## Organizational skills

 Depending on the motivations and desired business outcomes of a cloud adoption effort, leaders might need to establish new organizational structures or virtual teams (v-teams) to facilitate various functions.
-These articles will help you develop the skills necessary to structure those teams in accordance with desired outcomes:
+These articles will help you develop the skills necessary to structure those teams to meet desired outcomes:

 - [Initial organizational alignment](../organization/index.md).
 Overview of organizational alignment and various team structures to facilitate specific goals.
 - [Breaking down silos and fiefdoms](../organization/fiefdoms-silos.md).
 Understanding two common organizational antipatterns and ways to guide a team to productive collaboration.